amitmurthy/OpenSSLCrypto.jl/README.md

 - Currently functions in openssl/md5.h, openssl/hmac.h, openssl/sha.h and openssl/evp.h have been wrapped

+- Please refer to openssl documentation on using them

 - The EVP_* family of functions provide higer level functions for other lower level openssl functions.

 - ```man EVP_DigestInit``` has information on using them.